 This is probably the most important tip for riding in a group.
 Ride two by two, side by side as close to the other riders as you and they feel comfortable with.
 By riding in this formation, you can be more efficient while still allowing traffic to move seamlessly around you.

 Unless you are first in line, you can’t see what obstacles may be coming down the road.
-As the rider up front it is your responsibility to let the riders behind you know if the group encounters grates, potholes, other riders, pedestrians or automobiles.
-Usually a simple hand signal will work, a quick waive of the hand lets riders behind you know what’s happening.
+As the rider up front, it is your responsibility to let the riders behind you know if the group encounters grates, potholes, other riders, pedestrians or automobiles.
+Usually, a simple hand signal will work, a quick wave of the hand lets riders behind you know what’s happening.
 As a rider who is following, it is requisite of you to signal to riders behind you the signals you see ahead.
-You can call out the obstacle but in many cases the riders behind you may not hear your voice.
+You can call out the obstacle but in many cases, the riders behind you may not hear your voice.

 As you ride with a group more and more, natural confidence and comfort will develop.
 Stay alert, as you become more comfortable in the group it’s possible to lose focus on yourself and those around you.
 Always remember to pay attention and follow the tips above.